|Title:||The "python" Command on Unix-Like Systems|

 - python3 will refer to some version of Python 3.x.

-- for the time being, all distributions should ensure that python refers to the same target as python2.
+- for the time being, all distributions should ensure that python, if installed, refers to the same target as python2, unless the user deliberately overrides this or a virtual environment is active.

 - however, end users should be aware that python refers to python3 on at least Arch Linux (that change is what prompted the creation of this PEP), so python should be used in the shebang line only for scripts that are source compatible with both Python 2 and 3.